OpenTOPAS/TOPAS-imaging/README.md

 You can also move the .geom file to this directory manually after outputting it alongside the other files by setting ```s:Ge/Detector/CastorGeomDirectory = ""```

 After it runs, there will be four output files with four extensions: .header, .phsp, .cdh, and .cdf .
-The .header and .phsp are TOPAS output files that contain raw data from the DigitizerScorer about the readings from the simulation that can be read by external programs (see python scripts for examples).
+The .header and .phsp are OpenTOPAS output files that contain raw data from the DigitizerScorer about the readings from the simulation that can be read by external programs (see python scripts for examples).
 The .cdh file is a CASToR header that describes the measurements for CASToR reconstruction.
 The .cdf file contains binary data that can be read by CASToR.
 There may also be the .geom file that needs to be moved to the ```/config/scanner``` directory.

 Then you can run this command to reconstruct the image: